OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/lvm_drivers.rst

 Driver Configuration
 --------------------------------------------------------------------------------
 By default the LVM driver will zero any LVM volume so VM data cannot leak to other instances.
-However, this process takes some time and my delay the deployment of a VM.
+However, this process takes some time and may delay the deployment of a VM.
 The behavior of the driver can be configured in the file ``/var/lib/one/remotes/etc/fs_lvm/fs_lvm.conf``, in particular:

 +------------------------+---------------------------------------------------+
 |    Attribute           |                   Description                     |